Skip to main content

 HMGP and HMGP-PF Updates for Oklahoma

-On Monday, May 12, 2025, OEM launched a new application process for Oklahoma HMGP and HMGP-PF grants.
-Instead of a rolling application timeline for all HMGP and HMGP-PF funding, OEM will now provide Notice of Funding Opportunities (NOFOs) for each FEMA Major Disaster and Fire Management Assistance Grant (FMAG) with a defined grant timeline for each.
+In May 2025, OEM launched a new application process for Oklahoma HMGP and HMGP-PF grants.
+Instead of a rolling application timeline for all HMGP and HMGP-PF funding, Notice of Funding Opportunities (NOFOs) will now be published by OEM for each FEMA HMGP and HMGP-PF funding cycle with a defined grant timeline for each.

-Subapplicants will need to submit a Notice of Intent (NOI) in OK EMgrants to start the application process.
-Upon NOI approval, subapplicants will receive an invitation to submit an application.*
+Subapplicants will need to submit a Notice of Intent (NOI) for the specific HMGP or HMGP-PF grant to start the application process.
+Upon NOI approval, subapplicants will receive an invitation to submit an application.